NCAR/finn/README_preprocessor.md

 From our experiences, docker may appear to stop functioning because changes in your system.
 We observed that

 - If you started VPN, docker may lose access to local storage.
-As a result you cannot see the conent of finn-preprocessor directory from docker (e.g. Jupyter Notebook).
+As a result you cannot see the conent of FINN preprocessor directory from docker (e.g. Jupyter Notebook).
 Stop the VPN and restart the container (`docker stop finn` and then `docker start finn`)
 - If you changed password for your machine or domain, it may affects docker.
 On `Docker Desktop for Windows`, you can go to the setting (right click the system tray icon for docker), go to  `Shared Drive` tab, and `Reset credentials`.
 Then enable the shared drive again.
 - You have to be in a user group `docker` in order to use docker.
 Make sure that you are in `docker` user.
 [Instruction for Docker Desktop for Windows are found here](https://github.com/yosukefk/finn_preproc/wiki/Specific-instructions-for-Docker-Desktop-for-Windows#2-add-yourself-to-docker-users-group).
 Linux instruction is ["Manage Docker as a non-root user" section in thie page](https://docs.docker.com/install/linux/linux-postinstall/#manage-docker-as-a-non-root-user).